 “The judge you clerk for can be a good mentor and a good reference.
 If you’re clerking for an appellate-level judge, you’ll see the record, you’ll get to see what a deposition transcript looks like, and what the trial court rules are.
 If you’re clerking for a circuit court judge, you’ll see several criminal proceedings and trials, perhaps some civil ones, too.”

-Cloud calls the clerkship experience “the best year of my life.”
+Cloud called the clerkship experience “the best year of my life.”

-“I loved law school, but I love practicing law even more,” said Cloud, who will begin practicing healthcare transactional law with Baker Donelson in Jackson when her clerkship ends.
-“This has been the perfect environment to discover my areas of interest and develop confidence as a young attorney fresh out of law school.
-Judge Southwick has been an incredible mentor, showing me how to objectively view a case from both sides to reach the right result and teaching me how to work respectfully and professionally with colleagues despite disagreeing perspectives.
+“I loved law school, but I love practicing law even more,” said Cloud, who will [now practices] healthcare transactional law with Baker Donelson in . “[The federal clerkship was]the perfect environment to discover my areas of interest and develop confidence as a young attorney fresh out of law school.
+Judge Southwick [was] an incredible mentor, showing me how to objectively view a case from both sides to reach the right result and teaching me how to work respectfully and professionally with colleagues despite disagreeing perspectives.

-“Clerking has made me a better researcher, writer, oralist, and analytical thinker.
-I have explored different types of law – criminal, civil, immigration, and administrative – and learned firsthand how the legal system operates.
-This experience has affirmed my passion for law and for helping others as an attorney.”
+“Clerking made me a better researcher, writer, oralist, and analytical thinker.
+I explored different types of law – criminal, civil, immigration, and administrative – and learned firsthand how the legal system operates.
+This experience affirmed my passion for law and for helping others as an attorney.”

 Robb has one important piece of advice for law students who hope to serve a federal clerkship one day: apply early and often.

 “The application process is strenuous,” she said.
-“The students who are going to be working for the Fifth Circuit a year from now have already applied.
-You have to be on the ball.
+“The students who are going to be working for the Fifth Circuit [in August 2025 applied basically this time last year] You have to be on the ball.
 Unfortunately, some top candidates missed an opportunity because they didn’t apply in time.”

 “It’s an honor to get an interview, even if you don’t get the job.
 It’s a good idea to reach out to someone with a federal clerkship, talk to them about their experience, and discuss strategies they may have used to obtain the clerkship.
 You won’t go wrong in doing a federal clerkship, so anybody who meets the qualifications should apply.”